Egypt generals promise civilian rule

 The mood among protesters was determined.
 "The real revolution begins from today," said Taymour Abu Ezz, 58.
 "Nobody will leave until the military council leaves power."

-Political uncertainty has gripped Egypt since Mubarak's fall, while sectarian clashes, labor unrest, gas pipeline sabotage and a gaping absence of tourists have paralyzed the economy and prompted a widespread yearning for stability.
+Political uncertainty has gripped Egypt since Mubarak's fall, while sectarian clashes, labour unrest, gas pipeline sabotage and a gaping absence of tourists have paralysed the economy and prompted a widespread yearning for stability.

 Several banks in central Cairo were closed on Tuesday as a precaution against looting, the state news agency said.